-HMRC require most people to send the information online, using a system called ‘Real Time Information’.
-If you are employing a personal assistant however, HMRC might treat you as a ‘care and support employer’ which means you can still use paper to send information to HMRC.
+Under the ‘Real Time Information’ programme, most employers have to send PAYE information in to HMRC online.
+If you are employing a personal assistant (PA) however, HMRC might treat you as a ‘care and support employer’ which means you can still use paper to send information to HMRC.

 This page tells you more about online and paper filing.

-An alternative option for some people who employ personal assistants and those who cannot do things “online” (sometimes referred to as 'digitally excluded') is to send information to HMRC on paper.
+An alternative option for some people who employ PAs and those who cannot do things online is to send information to HMRC on paper.
 This is ‘paper filing’.

 If you qualify for paper filing you will need to send forms to HMRC quarterly.
 The forms are based on the real time information system used for people who file online.
+You can use HMRC manual tax tables or an online PAYE calculator to help you with the required calculations.
 You can find out more about the RTI paper process in our section on paper filing.

 HMRC expect most people to use online filing.
 Only a handful of employers are exempt from online filing so that they can send information to HMRC on paper.
 You cannot choose to use paper filing because you prefer it.
 You can only use paper filing if you are:

-- Someone who takes on a personal assistant, called a care and support employer by HMRC, and who meets the conditions explained below.
+- Someone who takes on a PA, called a care and support employer by HMRC, and who meets the conditions explained below.